smithwm210/Slid-Not-Stirred/README.md

   - All sound effects had to originate from our voices
   - Nothing in the game could be harmed
   - Include a mute button that makes the screen go black
-  - Poorly translated subtitles for every sound effect
+  - There must be poorly translated subtitles for every sound effect
-  - A prominent animation made in MS paint
+  - Include a prominent animation made in MS paint

 Jacob Antepli (JacobAntepli) was the lead programmer and designer.
-William Smith (smithwm210) helped with programming and level design.
+William Smith (smithwm210) contributed with programming and level design.
 Sarah Bodkin (s-bod) and Zack Adams (zadams111) were the lead artists.

 Made in Unity